An intrinsic characterization of five points in a $\mathrm{CAT}(0)$ space: Embeddability of four points into a Euclidean space

 \section{Embeddability of four points into a Euclidean space}

 In this section, we introduce certain concepts concerning isometric embeddability of four-point subsets of metric spaces into the three dimensional Euclidean space, and by using those concepts, discuss several properties of metric spaces that satisfy the $\boxtimes$-inequalities.
-In the next two sections, we will use those properties to prove that the validity of the $\boxtimes$-inequalities implies the $G^{(5)}_7 (0)$ and $G^{(5)}_9 (0)$ properties.
+Those properties will be used to prove that the validity of the $\boxtimes$-inequalities implies the $G^{(5)}_7 (0)$ and $G^{(5)}_9 (0)$ conditions.

 \begin{definition} Let $(X,d_X )$ be a metric space, and let $x,y,z,w\in X$ be four distinct points.
 We say that $\{x,y,z,w\}$ is {\em under-distance} (resp. {\em over-distance}) {\em with respect to $\{ y,w\}$} if any $x' ,y' ,z' ,w' \in\mathbb{R}^3$ satisfy $d_X (y,w)<\|y' -w' \|$ (resp. $\| y'-w' \| <d_X (y,w)$) whenever